Why we’re not having children

 At first glance, this might not be something that belongs in a personal finance blog.
 But since this is our personal finance blog, I get to add a dash of philosophy on top of our frugal lifestyle and saving hacks.

-A the title says, at the present moment, neither Mr. E. nor me are interested in having children.
+As the title says, at the present moment, neither Mr. E. nor me are interested in having children.
 We have discussed this several times, and usually we reach a conclusion akin to “Well, if we really want to raise children, there are plenty of children already on the planet who needs some love.”.
 Right now though?
 We are happy being a small, childless household.

 Sure, this can be explained by the cost of having and rearing a child.
 But to be completely honest, that is not the main reason we have reached this decision.
-Read on, for four reasons why the frugal environmentalists in the Frugasaurus household chooses not to procreate.

 Neither of us have travelled that much yet.
 We lived abroad for a few years, but never outside of Europe.
 While the option of travel is a minor thing, the bigger argument for the both of us is that we still have a plethora of things we would like to focus our time on.
 We have not prioritised looking for a flat which allows pets in order to adopt, because we haven’t had the time, economy nor willingness to commit.
 Considering how a child is an even bigger and more long-term commitment, it is simply not the right choice for us.